Profile image

 Sanctions

+Rabah has been instructed in sanctions-related challenges both in the UK and abroad.
 Rabah has also been instructed in petitions for de-listing.
 He has challenged UN and EU listings for individuals sanctioned on the basis of alleged membership to proscribed organisations.

 Examples of recent cases include:

-• RL – Compliance advice.
+• LR – Compliance advice for law firm.
 Counter-terrorism sanctions.

 • AY – Russian businessman prosecuted for breach of EU sanctions regulations for flying a drone whilst on holiday.